 I do agree that indeed the only aspect that would warrant for caution would be the DEX trading bot, other offered services seem reasonably legit and real.
 I do have some concerns:

-|Dr. Doom 209 rated: March 26, 2019 00:53:12
+Dr. Doom posted on March 26, 2019 00:53:12